Samuel-Risner/json-contents-checker/README.md

     CheckFunctionPreCheck, // The function that you get returned by calling "combine" on "SmallCheckOnCreation" or "SmallCheckOnCombine"

-    CheckResult, // The result from calling one of those two function types ^ SmallCheckArgs, // The arguments passed to the small check functions ("CheckFunctionOnCheck") or classes ("combine" on "SmallCheckOnCombine" or the constructor on "SmallCheckOnCreation")
+    CheckResult, // The result from calling one of those two function types ^ SmallCheckArgs, // The props passed to the small check functions ("CheckFunctionOnCheck") or classes ("combine" on "SmallCheckOnCombine" or the constructor on "SmallCheckOnCreation")
     SmallCheckArgsOptional, // Special case of ^ needed for "SmallCheckOnCreation"

     CheckedRequest, // When using middleware in ExpressJS use "req: CheckedRequest" instead of "req: Request"